 White, shiny teeth are considered healthy, beautiful teeth.
-But, what happens to cause those dull, white spots that stand out on teeth, and are they healthy?
-Those dull white spots are usually the result of a loss of minerals in the enamel layer of the tooth.
+But what happens to cause those dull, white spots on teeth, and are they healthy?
+Those white marks on teeth are usually the result of a loss of minerals in the enamel layer of the tooth.
 But why does it happen?
-Should I worry?
+Should you worry?
 Some surprising causes of those white spots are…

 - Bacteria Overgrowth

 - High Fevers